node-red-contrib-themes/theme-collection/DEVELOPMENT.md

         npm run dev <theme-name>

 3. Access Node-RED at [`http://localhost:41880`](http://localhost:41880)

 4. Update the colors in `themes/<theme-name>/<theme-name>.scss` as required & save

 5. Update `themes/<theme-name>/<theme-name>-monaco.json` to customize the colors of the Monaco Editor.
 For details on the `monacoOptions`  configuration, please refer to the [Node-RED documentation][theming-the-monaco-editor].
-6. Build the CSS

-        npm run build-theme <theme-name>

-7. Refresh Node-RED in the browser to preview the changes
+6. Refresh Node-RED in the browser to preview the changes

-Repeat steps 4 to 7 as needed.
+Repeat steps 4 to 6 as needed.
 When finished, press `ctrl-C` to exit the development environment.

 ***NOTE:** Replace `<theme-name>` with the name of the theme you are working on.*